Types and Stages Of Endometriosis

 In some cases, your doctor may recommend laparoscopy, a minimally invasive surgery, to locate and remove endometrial adhesions and scar tissue.

-While you’re under anesthesia, your surgeon inserts a camera into your abdomen which sends images from inside your body to a monitor in the operating room that the surgeon can view
+While under anesthesia, your surgeon inserts a camera into your abdomen, sending images from inside your body to a monitor in the operating room that the surgeon can view.

-Woman suffering from Endometriosis pain in bed If you have suspected mild or asymptomatic endometriosis, your doctor may suggest waiting and watching.
+If you have suspected endometriosis with few or no symptoms (mild or asymptomatic endometriosis), your doctor may suggest waiting and watching.
 However, you may need treatment if your adhesions are causing pain, bowel blockages, or fertility problems.

 Untreated, symptomatic endometriosis can lead to worsening generalized pain, pain with sex, organ dysfunction, or fertility problems — all of which can severely impact your quality of life.